LaurentVeyssier/Analysis_AirBnB_Boston/docs/README.md

 ![](../assets/west_end.png)

-**4. QUESTION #4: How to predict the rental price of a new property ?
+**QUESTION #4: How to predict the rental price of a new property ?
 Which are the features valued most by the hosts or those driving prices up ?**

 I took the challenge to train a machine learning model using relevant characteristics of a property to estimate its price-point.
 Provide information on localization (neighborhood, latitude, longitude), housing capacity (number of bedrooms, number of guests,...) and detailed list of services and facilities (bathrooms, appliances, facilities such as gym or paid parking...) and the model will suggest a rental price !